jonasHanhan/datahub/docs/businessattributes.md

 Attributes requiring standardisation and inheritance of their characteristics, including name and descriptions, to be propagated.
 Attributes that need centralised management for improved control and standard enforcement.

 A Business Attribute could be used to accelerate and standardise business definition management at entity / fields a field across various datasets.
 This ensures consistent application of the characteristics across all datasets using the Business Attribute.
-Any change in the them requires a change at only one place (i.e., business attributes) and change can then be inherited across all the application & datasets in the organisation
+Any change in them requires a change at only one place (i.e., business attributes) and change can then be inherited across all the application & datasets in the organisation

 Taking the example of "United States- Social Security Number", if an application or data owner  has multiple instances of the social security number within their datasets, they can link all these dataset attributes with a Business Attribute to inherit all the aforementioned characteristics.
 Additionally, users can search for associated datasets using the business description, tags, or glossary linked to the Business Attribute.